 - Not technology-enabled

 If you’re looking for a smart bottle that tracks your hydration, this isn’t the right option.
 But if you’re looking for a fun bottle that will give a reminder to drink and bring some life to a party, you might consider the Icewater 3-in-1.
 It has a speaker screwed to the bottom and glows with rainbow-colored lights every hour to remind you to drink.
-The speaker connects to any device via bluetooth and has surprisingly good sound, although the exterior of the speaker is not waterproof (so take care when you’re filling it up).
+The speaker connects to any device via bluetooth.
+It has surprisingly good sound, although the exterior of the speaker is not waterproof.
 It does not offer any technology-enabled hydration tracking, but it certainly glowed consistently.

 Giotto Large Motivational Bottle